 City of Bellevue has its light rail planning home page here.

-City Attorney for City of Bellevue raised East Link environmental concerns in August 29, 2011 letter to FTA (pdf)
+City Attorney for City of Bellevue raised East Link environmental concerns in August 29, 2011 letter to FTA (pdf).
+One of the RODs responded to this.

 Sound Transit's East Link light rail home page here.
 Construction has not yet begun.
-Operations to move commuters are planned to commence in 2023.
+Operations to transport commuters are planned to commence in 2023.

 Bellevue citizens "Building a Better Bellevue" supported the preferred track alignment of the City Council majority.